-Real-life rubrics often look like this example: a pile of options that share a similar score, resulting in no clear winner.
+Real-life rubrics often result in a pile of options that share a similar score, resulting in no clear winner.
 Even if we make a decision, we can't explain the decision to others, because in actual fact it's a tie, and the tie was broken arbitrarily.
 That's no way to make a decision.